North Shields: Local ferry

 A half-hourly ferry service connects North Shields to the town of South Shields on the opposite bank of the Tyne.
 The present Shields Ferry was established in 1972.
 Its first female skipper was appointed in 2016.
 Shieldsman, a former ferry retired in 2007, has since been moved to Shoreham, West Sussex, and transformed into a houseboat.

 From June to October, river trips by ferry operate.

 In November 2018, the local council announced plans to consider the feasibility of moving the ferry landing.
 In July 2021 it was announced that the planned relocation was delayed until 2023.

 International ferry

 From the International Ferry Terminal, based at Royal Quays, the Danish company DFDS Seaways operates a daily service to IJmuiden.

 The ferry service to Gothenburg, Sweden (run by DFDS Seaways), ceased operation at the end of October 2006.
 DFDS Seaways' sister company, DFDS Tor Line, continues to run scheduled freight ships between Gothenburg and several English ports, including Newcastle, but these have limited capacity for passengers and do not carry private vehicles.

 Port of Tyne International Passenger Terminal

 The passenger terminal regularly welcomes tourists travelling on cruises that call at North Shields as an access point for Newcastle upon Tyne and the wider North East of England.
 In 2017, 52 ships docked, bringing 120,000 visitors to the region.
 A number of "dudes" - red and blue powder coated figures designed by artist Perminder Kaur - can be seen on a grassy mound at the entrance to the terminal.

+Buses

+A transport interchange, adjacent to the Metro station, opened in September 2023.
+It was the first council building in the borough to be fully carbon-neutral in its construction and operation.